-- · Georgia Costalas, Executive Director of International Student Services - Kimberly Niezgoda, Director for ESL Services - Erica Acosta, Associate Director for Diversity Initiatives - Jonathan Summers, Associate Director for International Student Services - · Crystal Cools, Assistant Director of International Student Services
+- · Georgia Costalas, Executive Director of International Student Services - · Erica Acosta, Associate Director for Diversity Initiatives - · Jonathan Summers, Associate Director for International Student Services - · Crystal Cools, Assistant Director of International Student Services

 The Center is located in the Max Roth Center at the corner of S. Franklin and W. South Streets.
 The Center's staff may be reached at (570) 408-7854.
 Off campus students may access the services of the Center by calling or e-mailing Georgia Costalas at georgia.costalas@wilkes.edu.